July 17, 2014

 In the future, the real benefit will be for aircraft that spend the vast majority of their operating lives in high-density airspace.
 A selling point for ADS-B In, if FAA will implement it, will enable reduced separation requirements, providing more optimal flight trajectories, lower fuel burn, etc. Pilots will be able to do a lot of self-spacing over the oceanic tracks if they have the ability to know where other traffic is.

-In the final analysis, don’t operators need to have a business case for equipping for NextGen?
+Q: In the final analysis, don’t operators need to have a business case for equipping for NextGen?

-Yes.
+A: Yes.
 Operators will weigh the cost of upgrades against the benefits of receiving real-time traffic advisories, weather updates and being able to use satellite-based routing and procedures.
 At the end of the day, whether you’re a military general, an airline ops guy, or a company with a business aircraft, you’ve still got to have a business case that makes sense to you.